alundgren04/Aether.Physics2D/README.md

 **Collision Optimizations**
 * Only calculate and populate the fixture AABB tree for a given body if the body AABB is colliding.
 Otherwise, it shouldn't be needed at all.
 If the body AABB calculation has a dependency on the fixtureAABBs, then perhaps it calculates once and rotates as needed, or even uses a simple radius check.

+* When hibernation is enabled, only test body AABB overlaps for bodies which share an "Active Area."
+This should greatly reduce the scope of AABB overlap tests.

 * Only do collision tests for bodies which already have their body AABB collided or have had their bady AABB recalculated/moved.
 Otherwise, there should be no need.
 Moving bodies will test for collisions.
 Bodies which haven't moved don't need to test.

 * Tighten up the CircleShape AABB.
 Currently it's factoring in rotation in a way which seems wrong.
 Needs more investigation.